PabloGTUOC/blog/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+### Environment Variables

+Create a `.env` file based on `.env.example` and provide your MongoDB connection string and Supabase credentials.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.